-Learn how to ruche clothing the easy way!
+Learn the ins and outs of ruching fabric the easy way!
 With this simple sewing technique, you can transform your dresses, skirts, and other clothes into looking more elegant and sophisticated!
 Get inspiration on how to ruche clothing here!

-Easy Ruche Clothing Guide To Transform Your Garments
+Easy Guide to Ruching Fabric to Transform Your Garments

 Ruching clothing is great for creating illusions of curves on its wearer.
 With a few twists and turns of the fabric in strategic places, flatter your body with clothes.

 I just love how simple this technique is.
 And the result it brings to clothes is just amazing.
 Read some of my tips on how to master ruching fabric to bring out the best in your clothes.

 Tips for a Dress – Side Seam

 This dress features ruching at the side seam, which runs from the waistline to its hem.

 As you gather the fabric of your dress for ruching, the fabric inches up, leaving with you a shorter dress.
 To avoid this, choose a really long dress to ruche the side seam.
 This way, you won’t get too surprised with a dress shorter than what you intended.